 Distress Centres leadership and volunteers have a wealth of knowledge and in-depth personal stories that provide insights which are relevant on a variety of mental health, risk and crisis support, suicide prevention/postvention topics.
 We would be pleased to reserve a speaker for you!

-To book please submit a request to Talia at email@example.com and include:
+To book a speaker please submit a request to Talia by filling out the form below and including:

 - Specifics of your event (short summary, location, date and audience details)

 - The topic(s) you're interested in exploring together